lgkonline/Miniphpy2/README.md

 Miniphpy2 works a little bit different then the older Miniphpy.
 Instead of setting the inputs and outputs inside of Miniphpy, the config will be set in your HTML file.

+If you prefer to use the older Miniphpy, please go to https://github.com/lgkonline/miniphpy.

 ## Used sources